 The Lower East Side & East Village

-Best for: Dining, bars, dance and music clubs, innovative theaters, local designer-clothing shops
+Best for: Dining, bars, dance and music clubs, art galleries, innovative theaters, local designer-clothing shops

 What you won’t find: Museums (with the exception of the very fine Tenement Museum and the Museum of Contemporary Art)